eliezer-castro/docs-beerest/en/README.md

 # Beerest

-> An elegant Python library for API testing with fluent interface.
+> An elegant Python library for API testing with a fluent interface.

 ## 🚀 Introduction

-Beerest is an API testing library that combines simplicity, robustness, and elegance, offering a fluent test writing experience.
+Beerest is an API testing library that combines simplicity, robustness, and elegance, offering a fluent experience for writing tests.
 With Beerest, you can write readable and maintainable tests with ease.

 ## 📦 Installation